QuantiModo/quantimodo-sdk-android/README.md

 #### Releasing a new version of the SDK's

+- Run `gradle upload artifact` in the `/quantimodo-sdk-tools` and in `/sdk`.
+- Credentials can be found [here](https://docs.google.com/document/d/1kOqPrefgqHAoOylIdCuvcremAJ7dUWVSVK9QiN_uJrQ/edit)

 The SDK can be found in the [Sonatype Central Repository](https://oss.sonatype.org/#nexus-search;quick~quantimodo) for open-source software.
 See http://central.sonatype.org/pages/ossrh-guide.html

 [Guide To Publish An Aar To Maven Using Gradle](http://www.survivingwithandroid.com/2014/05/android-guide-to-publish-aar-to-maven-gradle.html)